-Now, most OKC property management companies are run by honest professionals devoted to their work.
+Most OKC property management companies are run by honest professionals devoted to their work.
 But you still need to keep your eye on the ball.
-This article gives you three issues to keep an eye on: 1.
-Clerical mistakes, 2.
-Asleep at the wheel, and 3.
-Property management embezzlement.
+This article gives you three issues to keep an eye on Property Management Frauds.

 Get to know what are included in an Apartment with Paid Utilities